 Isle of Harris Distillery Shop

 Once the tour has been completed, or perhaps before its starting, if you are early, you can spend some time exploring the distillery shop.
-Whether you are looking to buy or share a Harris gin gift of the Isle of Harris gin, gin glasses, gin tea, coasters, postcards, skincare products or even a Harris gin candle.
+Whether you are looking to buy or share a Harris gin gift of the Isle of Harris gin, Isle of Harris gin glasses which are a similar design to the bottle, gin tea, coasters, postcards, skincare products or even a Harris gin candle.

 The shop may not be large but there are plenty of items on offer for purchase to remember your visit to the Isle of Harris distillery!
 I love the Harris highball and the Harris martini which come with two glasses and a bottle of the Isle of Harris gin in a beautiful gift box.
 This would be a gorgeous gift to yourself or a loved one.